KelpDude/BeatballClone/README.md

 # BeatballClone
-A 2 level clone of the popular beatball game to show the mechanics.
+A 2-level clone of the popular beatball game to show the mechanics.